For Argentina fans, watching the World Cup can be too much to handle - NewsBreak

 A U.K. high court will rule on whether a policy to deter asylum seekers is unlawful

-The high court in London will rule Monday on the lawfulness of the government's policy of sending asylum seekers to Rwanda to have their claims heard.
 The High Court in London is set to rule this week on a controversial British policy.
 It was introduced earlier this year and designed to keep migrants from traveling to the U.K. through routes that authorities say are illegal.
 Willem Marx has this report on what's at stake.
+(SOUNDBITE OF...

 Comments / 0